St. Arsenius

 Cell of a monk discovered in Sketis, Egypt.
 St. Arsenius might have lived in a cell like this one.

-Having been formed by very righteous parents who had seen to his spiritual formation, Arsenius was a man of prayer.
-While at prayer one day, he asked the Lord, "Teach me how to be saved".
+Since his parents had seen to his spiritual formation, Arsenius was a man of prayer.
+It was during one of his times of prayer that he asked the Lord, "Teach me how to be saved".
 The accounts differ as to what the Lord answered but I prefer